Dynamic algorithms for visibility polygons in simple polygons: Introduction

-\begin{itemize} \item[*] Our first algorithm (refer Section~\ref{sect:maintvpsimppolyint}) is fully-dynamic and it maintains the visibility polygon of a fixed point $q$ located interior to the given simple polygon.
-We preprocess the initial simple polygon $P$ having $n$ vertices to build data structures of size $O(n)$, and using the algorithm from \cite{journals/jal/ElGindyA81,journals/cvgip/Lee83,journals/bitnummath/joe87} computes the visibility polygon of $q$ in $P$.
+\begin{itemize} \item[*] Our first algorithm (refer Section~\ref{sect:maintvpsimppolyint}) is fully-dynamic, and it maintains the visibility polygon of a fixed point $q$ located interior to the given simple polygon.
+We preprocess the initial simple polygon $P$ having $n$ vertices to build data structures of size $O(n)$, and the visibility polygon of $q$ in $P$ is computed using the algorithm from \cite{journals/jal/ElGindyA81,journals/cvgip/Lee83,journals/bitnummath/joe87}.
 When a vertex $v$ is added to (resp. deleted from) the current simple polygon $P'$, we update the visibility polygon of $q$ in $O((k+1)(\lg{n'})^2)$ time.
 Here, $k$ is the number of updates required to the visibility polygon of $q$ due to the insertion (resp. deletion) of $v$ to (resp. from) $P'$.
 (Both the insertion and deletion algorithms take $O((\lg{n'})^2)$ time to update even when $k$ is zero, hence the stated time complexity.)
 We are not aware of any work other than \cite{conf/caldam/Inkulu17} to dynamically update the visibility polygon.
 The algorithm in \cite{conf/caldam/Inkulu17} is an incremental algorithm to maintain the visibility polygon amid vertex insertions to simple polygon.
 After preprocessing $P$ in $O(n)$ time, it takes $O((k+1)\lg{n'})$ time to update the visibility polygon due to the insertion of vertex $v$ to simple polygon, where $k$ is the number of combinatorial changes required to visibility polygon being updated due to the insertion of $v$ and $n'$ is the number of vertices of the current simple polygon.

-\item[] Further, amid vertex insertions and deletions to simple polygon, for any query point $q$ interior to the current simple polygon $P'$, the visibility polygon $VP(q)$ of $q$ is computed in $O(k(\lg{n'})^2)$ time after preprocessing the initial simple polygon $P$ in $O(n)$ time.
-Here, $k$ is the number of vertices of $VP(q)$, $n$ is the number of vertices of $P$, and $n'$ is the number of vertices of $P'$.

-\item[*] Our second algorithm (refer Section~\ref{sect:maintvpsimppolyext}) answers the visibility polygon query of any point located exterior to the current simple polygon in $O(k(\lg{n'})^2)$ time, amid vertex insertions and deletions to the simple polygon.
-Here, $k$ is the output complexity and $n'$ is the number of vertices of the current simple polygon.
+\item[*] Our second algorithm (refer Section~\ref{sect:maintvpsimppolyext}) answers the visibility polygon of any query point located in $\mathbb{R}^2$ in $O(k(\lg{n'})^2)$ time, amid vertex insertions and deletions to the simple polygon.
+Here, $k$ is the number of vertices of $VP(q)$, and $n'$ is the number of vertices of the current simple polygon.
 This algorithm computes $O(n)$ sized data structures by preprocessing the initial simple polygon $P$ defined with $n$ vertices.